 Whether you are a beginner taking the first steps toward fitness or an exercise master hoping to optimize your results, designing an organized and effective fitness training program is essential and crucial in order to achieve the best results.
-When designing a fitness program try to make sure you include these five elements to create an effective program.
+When designing a fitness program, try to make sure you include these five basic elements to create an effective program.

 Flexibility and stretching

 Flexibility is an important part of physical fitness.
 Some types of physical activity, such as dancing, require more flexibility than others.
 Stretching exercises are effective in increasing flexibility, and thereby can allow people to more easily do activities that require greater flexibility.
 Stretching also improves the range of motion of your joints and promotes better posture.
 Regular stretching can even help relieve stress.
 For this reason, stretching and flexibility activities are an appropriate part of a physical activity program.
 Before you stretch, warm up by walking or doing a favourite exercise at low intensity for 5-10 minutes.
 And much better if you stretch after you exercise when your muscles are warm and receptive to stretching.
 Ideally, you will stretch whenever you exercise.
 If you do not exercise regularly, you might want to stretch at least three times a week after warming up to maintain flexibility.
 Activities such as yoga promote flexibility too.

 Older adults in particular should include in their routine exercises to maintain or improve balance.
 This is important because balance tends to deteriorate with age, which can lead to falls and fractures.
 Try standing on one leg for increasing periods of time to improve your overall stability.
 Activities such as tai-chi can promote balance too.